 Raoul Manuel Schnell to Speak at Bridgewater Photo Club on April 24th at 7pm, MARC at 33 Leary Fraser Road

 On Tuesday, April 24th from 7-10pm the Bridgewater Photo Club is pleased to have Raoul Manuel Schnell as their guest speaker for the evening.
 The Photo Club meets on the second and fourth Tuesdays every month from September to May.
 Meetings are held at the MARC at 33 Leary Fraser Road.
 For more information on the guest speakers, field trips and photo contests visit the club’s website at Bridgewaterphotoclub.ca or email us at email@example.com.
+Non-members are welcome to the presentation for a small donation.
 Information about weather related cancellations can be found on the club web site after 4pm on the date of the talk.

 The world of the arts dominated Raoul Manuel Schnell’s life early, so it was no surprise that he attended the College of Art and Design in Lugano, Switzerland.
 There, he found his calling when he set foot into a darkroom for the first time.